Toreex/skylab---bootcamp-2017/README.md

 Adds new elements to the beginning of an array, and returns the new length -valueOf()
 Returns the primitive value of an array

+"link" mis ejercicios...

+# Class 4

+Regular Expressions.

+PATTERN         NOTES
+/b[aeiou]t/     Matches "bat", "bet", "bit", "bot" and "but"
+                Also matches "cricket bat", "bitter lemon"

+PATTERN         NOTES
+/[0-9a-f]*/     Will match hex
+/[0-9a-zA-Z]/   Upper and lower case are distinct; this matches alphanumeric strings /./ The dot '.' matches any character
+/\./            If you actually want to match a dot, escape it

+PATTERN         NOTES
+/b[aeiou]+t/    Matches "bat" and "bit" etc, but also "boot" and "boat"

+PATTERN         NOTES
+/^b[aeiou]t/    Will match "battering ram" but not "cricket bat"

+ *Javascript Challenge 1** Extra

+"link" mis ejercicios..